-There exists a delightful set of somatics exercises which are known as either the cat stretch or daily maintenance routine.
+One of the delightful sets of somatics exercises are called the cat stretch or daily maintenance routine.

-This exercise workout plan sets the body up for movement for the day.
+This exercise workout plan sets the body up for comfortable movement for the day.

-This week, I’ll be teaching a version of that particular exercise workout plan.
+This week, I’ll be teaching a unique and slightly different version of that particular exercise workout plan.